Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: From Physical Principles to a Neural Architecture

 An NSL layer explicitly transports information along flow trajectories.
-A velocity network $\mathcal{V}_\text{net}$, implemented as a depthwise-separable convolution \cite{howard2017mobilenets}, estimates a set of transport fields from the latent state.
+A velocity network $\mathcal{V}_\text{net}$, implemented as a depthwise-separable convolution \citep{howard2017mobilenets}, estimates a set of transport fields from the latent state.
 These fields are learned from data to approximate the effective characteristics (curves) along which information propagates in the physical system.
-The model also learns which latent features are advected by which velocity fields.
+Simultaneously, the model learns a projection from the latent features to the corresponding velocity fields.

 The physical intuition behind this layer is that in a hyperbolic system of PDEs, such as those that approximate atmospheric motion, information is conserved along characteristic flow trajectories.
 To find the physical values at $\mathbf{x}$ at time $t + \Delta t$, we ask: what information will arrive at $\mathbf{x}$?
-We answer this by tracing backward in time to the parcel's location at time $t$.
+We answer this by tracing backward in time to the parcel's location at time $t$, as illustrated in \Cref{fig:compact_nsl_bicubic_clean}.

 For each grid point $\mathbf{x}$, we compute its departure point